Lysenthia/space-explorer/README.md

    - All but one crew member dies, and the player loses
    - The ships shields are drained, and the player loses
    - The player quits the game, and thus the player loses

+##### Customising the game
+If you wish to, you may add new images to the resource folder to use in-game.
+Note: a file with a filename of default is required in both folders
+  - To add a new crew member image, place the image in resources/crew-img
+  - To add a new planet image, place the image in resources/planet-img You may also edit the planets and consumables used in the game
+  - The planets are located in resources/game-data/planets.yaml
+  - The consumables are located in resources/game-data/consumables.yaml

 #### How to play (CLI)
 1. Start the game by calling `java -jar game_cli.jar` in the terminal
 2. Enter the number of days to play for